guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

     logger.exception("custom message")
 ```

-**What if I it's not an error?**
+**What if it's not an error?**

 If for any reason you don't want to log an exception as `error`, maybe it's a `warning` or even `info` as you saw above.

 Then you might decide to set `exc_info` to `True` if you wish to keep the stack trace.
-Also it would be fine to use the exception object inside the message.
+Furthermore, it would be fine to use the exception object inside the message.

 ---